 - If you are coughing up yellow or green mucus

 - If you experience wheezing or shortness of breath

 The above symptoms do not usually require an emergency room visit, but seek treatment if your cough is interrupting your daily activities.
 The urgent care at Midwest Express Clinic is the perfect solution when you need fast and effective care for non-life-threatening illnesses or injuries.

 Sometimes, adults can treat their chronic cough in the comfort of their own home with DIY remedies.
 Before you self-treat, it may be best to consult your primary care physician (PCP) or the medical staff at Midwest Express Clinic to see what remedies might work best.
 Always talk to a medical care professional before taking natural herbs or supplements as these may have bad interactions with other medications you may be taking.
 Some remedies you may try at home are:

 - Hydration – drink plenty of fluids.
 Water is the best option.
 Staying hydrated helps thin the mucus.

 - Gargle – use warm water with salt.
 This will help to clean your throat and help loosen any mucus that may be present there.

 - Ginger – may be used in tea to clear the nasal passage

 If you cannot find relief from your cough, you may want to come to one of our five Midwest Express Clinic locations.
-We are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
+Our walk-in clinics are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
 We are open from 9 a.m. to 9 p.m. seven days a week.
 No appointment is necessary.